harshnisar/ml-india/_posts/2017-02-14-ml-india-mumbai-chapter-first-meetup.md

     <figcaption></figcaption>
 </figure>

 Looking forward to more interesting meetups in the future.
-Spread the word to your friends from Gurgaon/Delhi to enroll for the meetups.
+Spread the word to your friends in Mumbai to enroll for the meetups.

 <br>Click [here](https://www.meetup.com/Machine-Learning-India-Mumbai/){:target="_blank"} to join the group.

-If you wish to start a chapter of ML-India in your city, we would be more than happy to help you out and get it started. <a href="mailto:varun@aspiringminds.com" target="_top">Writ e us a mail</a>!
+If you wish to start a chapter of ML-India in your city, we would be more than happy to help you out and get it started. <a href="mailto:varun@aspiringminds.com" target="_top">Write us a mail</a>!